-The Cost of Transparency: When and How AI Disclosure Undermines Environmental Donation Appeals
+The Cost of Transparency: When and How AI Disclosure Undermines Donation Appeals

 Verdi, S., Moeini-Jazani, M., & Schwarz, N.